dwisan/ClusterSystem/StorageServer/GlusterFS.md

 root@node01:~# gluster volume start vol_distributed
 ```
 >GlusterFS : Replicated Glusterfs Volume Setting
+* Summary of Replicated Volume are mentioned below
+- [x] Useful where availability is the priority
+- [x] Useful where redundancy is the priority
+- [x] Number of bricks should be equal to number of replicas.
 ```
 # 4 Brick replicated
 root@node01:~# mkdir /glusterfs/replica